- All exhibits submitted for display at the Midwinter Meeting are subject to review.

 Do not leave merchandise unattended in your booth during the move-out.
 CDS, the McCormick Place Complex and the Metropolitan Pier and Exposition Authority will take all reasonable precautions against damage or loss by fire, water, storm, theft or strikes or other emergencies, but do not guarantee or insure the exhibitors against loss by reason thereof.

 Exhibitor personnel are expected to behave in a professional manner at all times during the Midwinter Meeting.
-If you have questions or need assistance during the meeting, please contact or visit the Exhibits Office located on the Exhibit Floor, next to the Exhibitor Lounge (under the Overlook Cafe).
+If you have questions or need assistance during the meeting, please contact or visit the Exhibits Office located in the Exhibit Hall, next to the Exhibitor Lounge (under the Overlook Café).

 The official CDS Midwinter Meeting badge must be worn at all times while in the Exhibit Hall.
 Don’t deface badges by inserting company cards or applying novelty items.

 Exhibiting companies are responsible for monitoring their own space.
 Exhibitors may not enter another exhibitor’s booth space without first obtaining permission.
 Exhibitors are not permitted to enter an unstaffed booth of another exhibitor at any time.